Bike-and-Ride on Bus

 3. To lower the rack, pull the handle with one hand and lower the carrier until you feel it lock.
 Use your other hand to steady your bike.

 4. Lift your bike onto the tray, fitting the wheels into the slots.
 Each rack is clearly labeled "FRONT WHEEL" for proper placement.
-Please load your bike into the outside slot first, if vacant.
+Please load your bike into the slot closest to the bus first, if vacant.

 5. Swing the wheel lock around (from under the bike rack) and place on top of the front bike wheel.